 And while diet soda may reduce the calories, the artificially sweet taste triggers your body to produce insulin which then causes higher blood sugar and a larger waist circumference, even if you think you're choosing the "healthier" option.
 Bottom line: Steer clear of the sugary drink completely.

-Meat can be a healthy part of your diet—after all, it supplies your body with a heavy dose of protein for maintained energy levels and new muscle cell production.
+Meat can be a healthy part of your diet—after all, it supplies your body with a heavy dose of protein, which, as we all know, helps maintain energy levels and new muscle cell production.
 That said, processed meats that are high in saturated fat (yes, that includes bacon) aren't your healthy-lifestyle friends.
 "If you're looking to get a flat stomach and lose weight, it is best to avoid consuming processed meats (like ried meat, beef jerky, sausages, hot dogs, salami, cured bacon, and canned meats)," notes Selvakumar.
 "Very often, processed meats contain a high amount of salt, fat, and cholesterol, which can increase the rate of heart disease, too."
 Instead, look to plant proteins or lean meats like grilled chicken and fish to fulfill your daily quota.

 We hate to be the bearer of bad news, but that weekly happy hour could be doing more harm than good.
 "Alcohol contains seven calories per gram, which is just slightly less than fat (which contains nine calories per gram)," says Selvakumar.
 "No matter what type of alcoholic drink it is, alcohol will not help a person who is looking to obtain a flat stomach, let alone try to lose weight."
 And while this does include wine, it's important to note that some alcoholic beverages have more calories than others (for example, beer has more calories than wine).
 You don't have to stay away from alcohol completely—just stay away from having more than one drink per sitting.